Everyone at Tufts is part of Tisch College

 There are countless Tufts courses and co-curricular activities to help you develop the skills and knowledge of active citizenship.
 To help get you started, here are are some ways you can get involved as soon as you get on campus.
 You can also stay up to date on current opportunities by joining our mailing list, liking us on Facebook, or following us on Twitter.

 Read Your Summer Book

-For more information visit our Common Book page
+For more information, visit our Common Book page.

 Apply to be a Tisch Scholar

 The Tisch Scholars program is the signature program for student leaders at Tisch College.
 Look for applications in the fall of your freshman year to participate in this multi-year program.

 For more information, visit the Tisch Scholars page.

 Tisch College has compiled a course guide to help students identify courses which teach the knowledge, skills or values of active citizenship.

 For more information, visit our Course Guide.

 Resident Assistants integrate active citizenship into hall activities.
 Academic and Community Engagement (ACE) Fellows provide academic and civic engagement support to new Jumbos throughout their first year on campus.